top of page

 They stop, and as I watch their dangling legs kicking in the pale water by the surface, a current pushes me toward a ridge of rocks that stretch to the ocean floor seventy-five feet below.
 And want to join them, but I worry about water getting into my snorkel and clearing my mask.

-I’m not coming.
+Vince is back under the surface, touching my arm and motioning toward an opening in the rocks below.
+Oh, fuck no, I’m not coming.
 I shake my head.
-He shrugs, and turning sideways, he disappears through the opening.
+He shrugs and dives, arms moving like a ballet dancer, and turning sideways, he disappears through the opening.
 Showoff.

-I stop and floating, I search for familiar pairs of legs or for the driving, graceful bodies of my husband or Sherri.
+I stop and floating, I search for familiar pairs of legs or for the diving, graceful bodies of my husband or Sherri.
 Alone, I drift closer to the underwater cliff of rugged rocks covered with purple sea anemones that dance to the rhythm of the current.
 Just around this group of rocks and I should be able to see the boat.

 My mask is slipping down, and treading water, I adjust it and put the snorkel mouthpiece back in.
 The vented top of the snorkel must have dipped beneath the surface when I brought my head up, because I inhale and briny water rushes into my mouth and down my throat, sputtering away my breath.
 I jerk my head out of the water, remove the mouthpiece, and suck in air.
 How do I clear this?
 I blow into the mouth valve.
 Face submerged again, I propel forward—breathe, one, two, and more water.

 I stand on a coral bed, gasping and fearing the stab of a sea urchin.
 Vince is near the sailboat now, motioning with wild arms.
 I see you.
-That’s not the problem.
+That’s not the problem!
 My throat is raw from saltwater and effort, but after multiple attempts, I clear my snorkel.
 I hunker back into the water, and kicking away from the reef, I scrape my knee on the rough coral.

 My boat is a white dot in the distance, and I turn toward it.
 I blow into the snorkel and then insert it in my mouth and start off.
 And again, I swallow water, a large mouthful this time, and I’m choking and coughing.
-My cloudy mask is down over my lips, and I yank it off.
+My cloudy mask is slipping down over my lips, and I yank it off.
 Where is Vince?

 I let go of the mask and snorkel and swim.
 An eighth of a mile?
 Can I do this?
 No. I stop and raise my arm to alert the group of people on a boat about sixty feet away.
 Please help me!
-My voice thunders inside my head, as spoken words catch in the bile and saltwater in my throat.
+My voice thunders inside my head as spoken words catch in the bile in my throat.
 And the people on the boat sip their drinks, continue their conversations, and wave cheerfully back at me.
 The sun leaves the cloud cover and throws blinding fists of light at me, and the bright blue sky tips drunkenly toward the ocean.
 I am going to drown.

 Bio